Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 # Results

-The top 3 churners by age group were:
+The top 3 churners by age group:

 o **56-65:** 29